 Acquisitions may be structured in such a manner that would result in the assumption of unknown liabilities not disclosed by the seller or uncovered during pre-acquisition due diligence.
 For example, our acquisition of the ConAgra chicken division was structured as a stock purchase.
 In that acquisition we assumed all of the liabilities of the ConAgra chicken division, including liabilities that may be unknown.
 We negotiated and obtained from ConAgra Foods certain representations and warranties concerning contingent liabilities and other obligations of the entities holding the ConAgra chicken division assets to reduce the risk that we will bear such subsidiaries' liability for unknown liabilities.
-ConAgra Foods also agreed to indemnify us for breaches of representations and warranties concerning the pre-clo sing operations of the ConAgra chicken division assets.
+ConAgra Foods also agreed to indemnify us for breaches of representations and warranties concerning the pre-closing operations of the ConAgra chicken division and for certain liabilities of the entities holding the ConAgra chicken division assets.
 ConAgra Foods' indemnification obligations are generally subject to a \$30 million deductible, and there may be circumstances in which ConAgra Foods' indemnification obligations do not provide us protection from contingent or other obligations of the entities holding the ConAgra chicken division assets, or other pre-closing liabilities of the ConAgra chicken division.
 These obligations and liabilities could harm our financial condition and operating results.